 - Port-wine stain.
-This pink to reddish-purple birthmark is caused by swelling of tiny blood vessels (capillaries) under the skin.
-The birthmark usually covers part of one leg, and sometimes one arm, and may get darker or lighter with age.
+This pink to reddish-purple birthmark is caused by extra tiny blood vessels (capillaries) in the top layer of skin.
+The birthmark usually covers part of one leg, but can involve any portion of the skin, and may get darker or lighter with age.

 - Vein malformations.
 These include swollen, twisted veins (varicose veins) usually on the surface of the legs.
-Deeper abnormal veins in the arms, legs, abdomen and pelvis can increase the risk of blood clots (deep vein thrombosis) and cause a life-threatening condition called pulmonary embolism if they dislodge and travel to the lungs.
-Spongy tissue filled with small veins in or under the skin can cause bleeding, infection or inflammation.
+Deeper abnormal veins in the arms, legs, abdomen and pelvis can occur.
+There may be spongy tissue filled with small veins in or under the skin.
+Venous abnormalities may become more prominent with age.

 - Overgrowth of bones and soft tissue.
-This begins in infancy and is usually limited to one leg, but it can occur in an arm or, rarely, in the trunk.
+This begins in infancy and is usually limited to one leg, but it can occur in an arm or, rarely, in the trunk or face.
 This overgrowth of bone and tissue creates a larger and longer extremity.
-The overgrowth can cause pain, a feeling of heaviness and problems with movement.
+Rarely, fusion of fingers or toes, or having extra fingers or toes occurs.

 Klippel-Trenaunay syndrome care at Mayo Clinic

-- Klippel-Trenaunay syndrome.
-Genetics Home Reference. http://ghr.nlm.nih.gov/condition/klippel-trenaunay-syndrome.
-Accessed July 24, 2015.
+- National Library of Medicine.
+Klippel-Trenaunay syndrome.
+Genetics Home Reference. https://ghr.nlm.nih.gov/condition/klippel-trenaunay-syndrome.
+Accessed Aug.
+28, 2017.

 - AskMayoExpert.
 Klippel-Trenaunay syndrome.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.

-- Gloviczki P (expert opinion).
+- Brown A. Allscripts EPSi.
 Mayo Clinic, Rochester, Minn.
 Aug.
-16, 2015.
+31, 2017.

 - Driscoll DJ (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Aug.
-26, 2015.
+Oct.
+11, 2017.